dagda1/blog/source/_posts/2013-03-03-final-route.markdown

 ##Model##
 I have a simple application that I have been using for my posts that simly allows a user to create a bank of gym exercises that somebody would use while exercising in the gym.
 The end goal is to create exercise programs from this bank.

-Every exercise can be categorised into obvious grouping of abdominal, arms, back, chest and leg exercises and below is the group model:
+Every exercise can be categorised into an obvious grouping of abdominal, arms, back, chest and leg exercises and below is the group model:
 {%gist 5109743 %}
 Anybody familiar with an object relational mapper (ORM) will instantly recognise the **DS.hasMany** declaration on line 3 which states that a group can have many exercises associated with it.